The Kindly Ones (Littell novel): Background

 The title Les Bienveillantes ([le bjɛ̃.vɛ.jɑ̃t]; The Kindly Ones) refers to the trilogy of ancient Greek tragedies The Oresteia written by Aeschylus.
 The Erinyes or Furies were vengeful goddesses who tracked and tormented those who murdered a parent.
-In the plays, Orestes, who has killed his mother Clytemnestra to avenge his father Agamemnon, was pursued by these female goddesses.
+In the plays, Orestes, who has killed his mother Clytemnestra to avenge his father Agamemnon, was pursued by these goddesses.
 The goddess Athena intervenes, setting up a jury trial to judge the Furies' case against Orestes.
 Athena casts the deciding vote which acquits Orestes, then pleads with the Furies to accept the trial's verdict and to transform themselves into "most loved of gods, with me to show and share fair mercy, gratitude and grace as fair."
 The Furies accept and are renamed the Eumenides or Kindly Ones (in French Les Bienveillantes).

 Andrew Nurnberg, Littell's literary agent, said that a possible one-line description of the novel would be: "The intimate memoirs of an ex-Nazi mass murderer."
 When asked why he wrote such a book, Littell invokes a photo he discovered in 1989 of Zoya Kosmodemyanskaya, a female Soviet partisan hanged by the Nazis in 1941.
 He adds that a bit later, in 1992, he watched the movie Shoah by Claude Lanzmann, which left an impression on him, especially the discussion by Raul Hilberg about the bureaucratic aspect of genocide.

 In 2001, Littell decided to quit his job at Action Against Hunger and started research which lasted 18 months, during which he went to Germany, Ukraine, Russia and Poland, and read around 200 books, mainly about Nazi Germany, the Eastern Front, the Nuremberg Trials, and the genocide process.
 In addition, the author studied the literature and film archives of World War II and the post-war trials.
 Littell worked on this novel for about five years.
 This book is his first novel written in French and his second novel after the science fiction themed Bad Voltage in 1989.